-Dutch oven: Covered on stovetop on med low for 3 – 3.5 hours.
+Dutch oven (stovetop): Simmer covered on medium low heat for 3 to 3.5 hours.

 If you want more of a crusty brown fat cap on your brisket put it 12” away from the broiler and let render and get crispy before serving.